First presidency of Donald Trump: Counter-investigations

 Amid accusations by Trump and his supporters that he had been subjected to an illegitimate investigation, in May 2019, Barr appointed federal prosecutor John Durham to review the origins of the Crossfire Hurricane investigation.
 By September 2020, Durham's inquiry had expanded to include the FBI's investigation of the Clinton Foundation during the 2016 campaign.

 In November 2017, Sessions appointed U.S. Attorney John Huber to investigate the FBI's surveillance of Carter Page and connections between the Clinton Foundation and Uranium One, starting in November 2017.
 The investigation ended in January 2020 after no evidence was found to warrant the opening of a criminal investigation.
 Special Counsel Robert Mueller's April 2019 report documented that Trump pressured Sessions and the Department of Justice to reopen the investigation into Clinton's emails.

 Ethics

 The Trump administration was characterized by a departure from ethical norms.
 Unlike previous administrations of both parties, the Trump White House did not observe a strict boundary between official government activities and personal, political, or campaign activities.
-Some critics went so far as to describe Trump as bringing kleptocracy to America.
+Critics went so far as to describe Trump as bringing kleptocracy to America.
+(Note: Multiple sources: